sbotond/pcrcoal/README.md

 Download an install
 -------------------

-The released packages are available from the [download page](http://github.com/sbotond/pcrcoal/downloads) and [CRAN](http://cran.r-project.org/web/packages/pcrcoal).
+The released packages are available from [CRAN](http://cran.r-project.org/web/packages/pcrcoal).

 Building from source
 --------------------